• Skip to primary navigation

 This is a beginning guide.
 It is not comprehensive or even close.
 But I want to get you away from thinking that a hood thermometer is helpful and start looking at what is essential for your final results.

-It takes some practice to improve your grilling skills, but it requires knowledge of the surface temperature and an instant-read meat thermometer.
-Those two things will improve your grilling skills 1000% instantly.
+It takes some practice to improve your grilling skills, but it also requires knowledge of the surface temperature and an instant-read meat thermometer.
+Those two things will instantly improve your grilling skills by 1000%.

 Otherwise, it is like driving a car with your eyes closed and hoping to get where you want to go.
 Let's open our eyes.